Long exposure photograph of car headlight trails curving through a dark mountain road representing camera spline paths

 The smoothness comes from the mathematical interpolation between points.
 Rather than connecting control points with straight lines — which would create jarring direction changes — the CatmullRom algorithm calculates tangent vectors at each point based on the positions of neighboring points.
 These tangents ensure that the curve transitions smoothly through each waypoint, maintaining continuous velocity and direction.
 The result is camera movement that feels natural and fluid rather than mechanical.

-In Three.js, creating a CatmullRom curve is as simple as passing an array of Vector3 points to the CatmullRomCurve3 constructor.
+Three.js — the dominant WebGL library with over 103,000 stars on GitHub — makes creating a CatmullRom curve as simple as passing an array of Vector3 points to the CatmullRomCurve3 constructor.
 The resulting curve object provides getPointAt(t) and getTangentAt(t) methods that return the position and direction at any parametric value, enabling frame-by-frame camera positioning driven by scroll input.

 Spline Parameter Reference